tkn-tub/ns3-gym/src/internet/doc/ipv4.rst

 - If an ARP reply is received for an entry that is not waiting for a reply, the ARP reply packet is dropped and this trace is fired;
-- If an ARP reply is received for a non-existant entry, the ARP reply packet is dropped and this trace is fired;
+- If an ARP reply is received for a non-existent entry, the ARP reply packet is dropped and this trace is fired;
 - If an ARP cache entry is in the DEAD state (has timed out) and an ARP reply packet is received, the reply packet is dropped and this trace is fired.